ybiquitous/typeprof-action/README.md

 ## Usage

-For example, you can create `.github/workflows/typeprof.yml`
+For example, you can create `.github/workflows/typeprof.yml` as follows:

 ```yaml
 name: TypeProf